 A Complete Guide to Secondary School & O Level English

 Progressing from PSLE English, English subject still remains as one of the important subjects to score well in when students prepare for their second national examination — GCE ‘O’ Level.
 Many students and parents would begin to worry about the student’s academic performance in the language, which involves the need to communicate well in Oral Communications and the need to write concisely in Essay Writing.
+Hence, many students will turn to O Level English Tuition and English Tuition in order to aid them in their mastery of the language.

 Regardless of whether one wants to build a strong foundation in the English language or aims to get a head start among his/her peers in class – MindFlex Home Tuition has compiled the ultimate guide to the latest MOE Secondary School English syllabus and all the information you’ll need to know about the O Level English, together with multiple free resources to help students ace in the national examinations.